8202896/ethproof/README.md

-Project titke: Create a Token
+Project title: Create a Token
 On this project we are going to use solidity which is a programming language designed for coding contracts on a blockchain.
 The purpose of this project is to test students how much they know and how does the transactions work on the blockchain.